darikoneil/CalSciPy/README.md

 #### Active Development
 The current implementation is unstable, partially untested, partially finished, and should be considered an open alpha/beta.
+Sometimes I procrastinate by refactoring.
+Sometimes I procrastinate by not refactoring.
-Please be patient, this is a pet-project and I have to graduate.
+Please be patient, refactoring my code for public use is a pet-project.
+I have to graduate at some point.

 #### Stable Modules